2001 IAAF Grand Prix Final

 The 2001 IAAF Grand Prix Final was the seventeenth edition of the season-ending competition for the IAAF Grand Prix track and field circuit, organised by the International Association of Athletics Federations.
 It was held on 9 September at the Olympic Park Stadium in Melbourne, Australia.
-It was the first and only time that the event was held in the southern hemisphere (international track and field seasons typically revolve around a northern hemisphere schedule).
+It was the first and only time the event was held in the southern hemisphere (international track and field seasons typically revolve around a northern hemisphere schedule).

 André Bucher (800 metres) and Violeta Szekely (1500 metres) were the overall points winners of the tournament.
 A total of 19 athletics events were contested, nine for men and ten for women.
-This was the first time that women's events outnumbered men's on the programme of the IAAF Grand Prix Final.
+This was the first time women's events outnumbered men's on the programme of the IAAF Grand Prix Final.